Fisher King: Further medieval development

 "The castle rocked and rove throughout, and all the walls fell crashed and breaking to the earth."

-In the Post-Vulgate cycle and Thomas Malory's Le Morte d'Arthur, the Fisher King's wound was given to him by Sir Balin in the "Dolorous Stroke", when Balin grabs a spear and stabs Pellam in self-defense.
+In the Post-Vulgate cycle and Thomas Malory's Le Morte d'Arthur, the wound of the Maimed King, Pellehan (Pellam in Malory) was given to him by Balin in the "Dolorous Stroke", when Balin grabs a spear and stabs Pellam in self-defense.
 However, the spear is the Spear of Longinus, the lance that pierced Christ's side, and Pellam and his land must suffer for its misuse until the coming of Galahad.
 The Dolorous Stroke is typically represented as divine vengeance for a sin on the part of its recipient.
 The nature of Pellam's sin is not stated explicitly, though he at least tolerates his murderous brother Garlon, who slays knights while under cover of invisibility, apparently at random.

-King Pelles is the Maimed King, one of a line of Grail keepers established by Joseph of Arimathea, and the father of Eliazer and Elaine (the mother of Galahad).
-He resides in the castle of Corbinec in Listenois.
-Pelles and his relative Pellehan appear in both the Vulgate and Post-Vulgate cycles and in later works, such as Malory's Le Morte d'Arthur (in which Pellehan is called Pellam).
+King Pelles is one of a line of Grail keepers established by Joseph, and the father of Eliazer and Elaine (the mother of Galahad).
+He resides in the castle of Corbenic in Listenois.
 In the Vulgate, Pelles is the son of Pellehan, but the Post-Vulgate is less clear about their relationship.
 It is even murkier in Malory's work: one passage explicitly identifies them (book XIII, chapter 5), though this is contradicted elsewhere.

 In all, there are four characters (some of whom can probably be identified with each other) who fill the role of Fisher King or Wounded King in Malory's Le Morte d'Arthur.